Montmorency/fracture/README.md

 with the CrackCell parameters.
 This dictionary can be modified by hand or generated automatically.
-This initializes a crack simulation cell, and outputs the initial strain conditions, and the surface energy of the intended cleavage plane.
-Also generates a file 'crack.xyz' with a relaxed initial crack_slab.
+This initializes a crack simulation cell, and outputs the initial strain conditions, and the surface energy of the intended cleavage plane, it also generates a file 'crack.xyz' with a relaxed initial crack_slab.

 simulate_crack.py contains the helper functions that are attached to